 When there is a lot of moving information in a database, understanding how the many elements of a database interact with each other can be difficult to grasp.
 Engineers need a visual way to understand how these separate elements are related to each other and how they work together.
 To visualize this, they build UML diagrams.

 In both software and non-software systems across multiple business verticals, the use of UML diagrams has played a critical part in facilitating the design, development, and implementation of some successful logical and physical design models.

-This UML Database Modeling guide has been prepared for beginners to help teach them the fundamentals of UML Database Modeling.
-By the end of this guide, you will be in a position to understand at a moderate level all the basics of database modeling, and more importantly, the concepts that you’ll take away will allow you to design UML database models from scratch.
+This Database UML Modeling guide has been prepared for beginners to help teach them the fundamentals of UML Database Modeling.
+By the end of this guide, you will be able to understand at a moderate level all the basics of database modeling.
+And more importantly, the concepts you’ll take away will allow you to design UML database models from scratch.

 Table of Contents